DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-18-finding-out-what-data-our-users-need.md

 ---
-title: Learning about our users’ data needs
+title: Finding out what data our users need
 description: Exploring what data would be helpful to users and how they would use it
 date: 2021-06-18
 ---